preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 }
 ```

 We want to verify that our Counter displays the initial count and that clicking the button will increment it.
-Using the test runner of your choice, like [Jest](https://github.com/facebook/jest) or [Mocha](https://github.com/mochajs/mocha), we can write these two scenarios down:
+Using the test runner of your choice, like [Jest](https://github.com/facebook/jest) or [Mocha](https://github.com/mochajs/mocha), we can write these two scenarios down.
+We explain with using Jest in here:

 ```jsx
 import { expect } from 'expect';